rmpt/citizen-card-reader/README.md

 - ExpirationDate
 - Picture

-You can request a single field, multiple fields at once (for instance `fields=GivenName,SureName,TaxNumber`) or `all`.
+You can request a single field, multiple comma separated fields (for instance `fields=GivenName,SureName,TaxNumber`) or `all`.

 ## How to build your own jar